 - Evaluating the acceptability of management's assessment with regards to the probability of future taxable profits, and the resultant realisation of deferred tax assets.
-This entailed comparing management's assessment to approved forecasts and business plans which limit recurring losses, incorporate the settlement of US\$ denominated debt and include recoveries of technical services fee from subsidiaries.
-In so doing, we considered the jurisdictional factors relevant to the implementation of the various business plans and tax planning strategies, and their impact on the estimated future taxable profits; - Assessing management's ability to forecast by comparing previous budgets to actual results; - Assessing the reasonableness of management's assumptions used in the forecast against current contractual arrangements in place; - Recalculating the expected impact of the known contractual arrangements coming to an end from 2024 to 2026 (long-term debt) and new agreements relating to cost recharges to subsidiaries; - Making use of our internal tax specialists to assess the viability of management's taxation planning strategies as well as to assess the appropriateness of certain assumptions included in the forecast based on principles and interpretations of enacted tax legislation; and - Performing a sensitivity analysis by flexing key assumptions to assess the probabilities of the success of the business plans and tax planning strategies to determine the impact this will have on the estimated future taxable profits.
+This entailed comparing management's assessment to approved forecasts and business plans which limit recurring losses, incorporate the settlement of USD denominated debt and include recoveries of technical services fee from subsidiaries.
+In so doing, we considered the jurisdictional factors relevant to the implementation of the various business plans and tax planning strategies, and their impact on the estimated future taxable profits - Assessing management's ability to forecast by comparing previous budgets to actual results - Assessing the reasonableness of management's assumptions used in the forecast against current contractual arrangements in place

+Key audit matter How our audit addressed the key audit matter We therefore considered the recoverability of the deferred tax asset recognised on accumulated assessed losses arising from MTN Mauritius to be a matter of most significance to our current year audit, which also included the involvement of our internal tax specialists.
+Recalculating the expected impact of the known contractual arrangements coming to an end from 2024 to 2026 (long-term debt) and new agreements relating to cost recharges to subsidiaries Refer to the following notes to the annual financial statements for detail: Making use of our internal tax specialists to assess the viability of management's taxation planning strategies as well as to assess the appropriateness of certain assumptions included in the foregoet based on Note 1.5.4: Critical accounting judgements, estimates and assumptions - Income taxes; Deferred tax assets - source of estimation uncertainty, and assumptions included in the forecast based on principles and interpretations of enacted tax legislation, and Note 3.2: Deferred taxes. • Performing a sensitivity analysis by flexing key assumptions to assess the probabilities of the success of the business plans and tax planning strategies to determine the impact this will have on the estimated future taxable profits.